le-chartreux/pyqueuesimu/README.md

 # pyqueuesimu 📊

 pyqueuesimu is a Python tool for simulating queues.
-It was developed as part of TELECOM Nancy's course "Performance evaluation".
+It allows users to simulate queues with different parameters and observe the results.

-The library allows users to simulate queues with different parameters and observe the results.
+pyqueuesimu was developed as part of TELECOM Nancy's course "Performance evaluation".
 The subject is available [here](docs/subject.pdf).

 ## Table of Contents 📃